iljaSL/ft_ls/README.md

 doable without ft_printf, in the same way that you can eat yogurt with your fingers.
 But having a spoon still helps a lot....

-It's a smaller version of ls, flags that are currently working -> -GRalrt
+<strong style="underline">It's a smaller version of ls, flags that are currently working -> -GRalrt</strong>
 <br>
 -a (Include directory entries whose names begin with a dot (.))
 <br>